Police investigate bomb threats at several D.C. high schools

 The public high schools affected are Theodore Roosevelt in Petworth in Northwest Washington, Ron Brown in Deanwood in Northeast and Dunbar in Truxton Circle in Northwest, police said.
 Dunbar also was targeted in a bomb threat on Tuesday.

 D.C. police said threats also were made against charter schools on Wednesday, but did not immediately identify them.
+One was Idea Public Charter School, which confirmed the threat on its Internet site.

+The message from IDEA said the school, pending guidance from police, planned to open Thursday as planned, but with an increased police presence in and outside of the building.

+“Our school is committed to the safety and education of all our scholars,” the statement from IDEA said.
+“All threats to our school or scholars are taken seriously and investigated thoroughly.”

 The D.C.
 Public Schools system issued a statement saying the Dunbar, Roosevelt and Ron Brown campuses had safely been evacuated.